 \section{Abstract}

-If $S$ is a quintic surface in $\mathbb P^3$ having $15$ $3$-divisible ordinary cusps as only singularities, then there is a Galois triple cover $\phi:X\to S$ branched only at the cusps such that $p_g(X)=4,$ $q(X)=0,$ $K_X^2=15$ and $\phi$ is the canonical map of $X$.
+If $S$ is a quintic surface in $\mathbb P^3$ with singular set $15$ $3$-divisible ordinary cusps, then there is a Galois triple cover $\phi:X\to S$ branched only at the cusps such that $p_g(X)=4,$ $q(X)=0,$ $K_X^2=15$ and $\phi$ is the canonical map of $X$.
 We use computer algebra to search for such quintics having a free action of $\mathbb Z_5$, so that $X/{\mathbb Z_5}$ is a smooth minimal surface of general type with $p_g=0$ and $K^2=3$.
-We find two different examples, one of them is the Van der Geer-Zagier's quintic, the other is new.
+We find two different quintics, one of which is the Van der Geer--Zagier quintic, the other is new.